Commercial Properties, Value and Costs

 No. The value of the land proposed for transfer is far lower than that – the value of land changes all the time, but the land currently proposed for transfer to the HDV is worth in the tens of millions.
 The £2bn figure refers to the estimated value in 2015 of new development on all those sites – development which would not be possible without the HDV.

 Earlier modelling showed an estimated total value of up to £2bn for the first phase of sites proposed for development by the HDV.
 This is the total market value of the assets once the development is complete not the current value of the land.
-However, as you would expect on a project of this scale, work still to be done on detailed scheme planning; regular variations in property value, and the longer-term option to bring forward more sites through the HDV mean this figure will very likely change.
+However, as you would expect on a project of this scale, work still to be done on detailed scheme planning; regular variations in property value, and the longer-term option to bring forward more sites through the HDV mean this figure would very likely change.

 The £2bn figure was derived as part of the financial appraisal which underpinned the business case for the HDV approved by Cabinet in November 2015 .
 The work was done on our behalf by GVA Bilfinger and Turnberry Real Estate in 2015.

 The November 2015 report to the council’s cabinet included a provisional list of the properties from the council’s commercial portfolio that could transfer to the HDV.
-This list has been refined since then (an updated list was included in the July 2017 Cabinet report), and this will continue as the council and its private partner prepare for the establishment of the HDV.
-The businesses and other tenants of the commercial portfolio will be kept informed about whether the property they occupy is proposed for transfer, and about the process for doing so.
+This list has been refined since then (an updated list was included in the July 2017 Cabinet report), and this would continue as the council and its private partner prepare for the establishment of the HDV.
+The businesses and other tenants of the commercial portfolio would be kept informed about whether the property they occupy is proposed for transfer, and about the process for doing so.

 What is the current or latest money value of those properties currently designated as Commercial Portfolio?

 The council owns a number of buildings which are leased to community organisations on terms that reflect those organisations’ contribution to the life of the borough.
-These buildings will not transfer to the HDV except where they are proposed for redevelopment as part of a wider HDV-led regeneration programme.
+These buildings would not transfer to the HDV except where they are proposed for redevelopment as part of a wider HDV-led regeneration programme.
 In those circumstances, the council and HDV would always ensure that community facilities were reprovided in the new development or elsewhere.

 Other council-owned buildings are from time to time leased, on commercial terms, to organisations with a community focus.
 These buildings are proposed to transfer to the HDV as part of the wider commercial portfolio.